Related articles

 blob = create_file_blob(filename: "image.gif", content_type: "image/gif")

-So I opened a pull request and.. waited.
-Yes, there’s a lot of waiting in open source contributions.
-Keep in mind that the core contributors have their paid job to take care of, and their personal life, and a bunch of issues to read, and a bunch of pull requests to review, and their own pull requests to work on, and mailing lists to keep up to date with, etc. Yes it does take time.
-Yes we love them for the awesome work they do.
-Yes when we start contributing, it’s frustrating to wait and we almost get banned from Github for refreshing too often our pull request page and that’s okay.
-We’re contributing to Rails and that’s really an awesome feeling because we get to help other developers, we learn more about Rails and we appreciate even more the work all these contributors have done before us.
+Note: Sometimes you have multiple commits in your change request.
+You may be asked to overwrite them to help keep the history as clean as possible.
+If we ask you, git rebase -i and Git commit --Amend are your friends.
+So I opened a pull request and...
+I waited.
+Yes, there is a lot of expectation in open source contributions.
+Keep in mind that core contributors have their paid work to take care of, their personal lives, and a lot of problems to read, and a lot of pull requests to review, and their own pull requests to work on, and mailing lists to keep up to date, etc. Yes, that takes time.
+Yes, we love them for the awesome work they do.
+Yes, when we start contributing it's frustrating to wait and we're almost banned from Github for refreshing our post request page too often, but that's okay.
+We're contributing to Rails and it's a great feeling because we can help other developers, we're learning more about Rails, and we're even more appreciative of the work that all of these contributors have done before us.

 Closing note